-Divide dough into three parts and place into three 4.5 inch tart pans.
+Divide dough into three parts and place into three 4.5 inch tart pans with removable bottoms.
 Use the heel of your hand to evenly press dough and spread along the bottom of the pan and up the sides. ( if you’re having trouble, refrigerate the dough 15 minutes before pressing)

 Use a knife to cut off any dough the rises above the top of the pan, and save dough for repairs.
 Place the dough filled pans into the fridge for at least 30 minutes.
 (It can keep 3 days in fridge and 6 weeks in freezer).

 Preheat the oven to 350 degrees with a rack in the lower third.
 Place dough filled pans on a cookie sheet and bake in lower third for 15 minutes.
 Remove from oven and use leftover dough to repair any cracks.
 Bake another 8 minutes.

 Remove tart pans to a cooling rack and use the rounded side of a spoon to press the center down and make more room for filling.
 Let cool completely (you can do this in refrigerator for faster results).